Can you figure out how to do these things better?

 The photos above are of water being wasted.
 Water being used for irrigation with much flying into the air.
 A large fountain in the desert.
 Excess water being used to wash a car.
 These sorts of waste occur all the time.
 How can these activities be done without so much waste?
 How can irrigation or car washing use less water?
 What can people enjoy in the desert that doesn't involve so much water?

 Conserving water means using less of it.
 Of course, this mostly applies to people in the wealthy nations that have the most water and also waste the most.

 Saving Water in Irrigation

 Irrigation is the single biggest use of water.
 Overhead irrigation wastes a lot of water.
-Drip irrigation ( Figure below ) wastes a lot less.
+Drip irrigation wastes a lot less.
+The Figure below shows a drip irrigation system.
 Water pipes run over the surface of the ground.
 Tiny holes in the pipes are placed close to each plant.
 Water slowly drips out of the holes and soaks into the soil around the plants.
 Very little of the water evaporates or runs off the ground.

 The above is a drip irrigation system.
 Look at the soil in the photo.
 It’s damp around each plant but dry everywhere else.

 Some communities save water with rationing.
 Much rationing takes place only during times of drought.
 During rationing, water may not be used for certain things.
 For example, communities may ban lawn watering and car washing.
 People may be fined if they use water in these ways.
 You can do your part.
 Follow any bans where you live.

 Saving Water at Home